 Mackenzie Hedge '18

-My nursing courses readied me to communicate with patients of a variety of beliefs, cultures and needs.
+My nursing courses readied me to communicate with patients with a variety of beliefs, cultures, and needs.
 They helped prepare me for my volunteer experience at a health center in Ecuador.

-The baccalaureate degree program in nursing at Concordia College is accredited by the Commission on Collegiate Nursing Education and approved by both the MN Board of Nursing and the ND Board of Nursing.
+The baccalaureate degree program in nursing at Concordia College is accredited by the Commission on Collegiate Nursing Education and approved by the Minnesota Board of Nursing.